dnschneid/pysmartblinds/README.md

 ### Key retrieval
-Since the blinds are paired to your MySmartBlinds account, you will need to sniff the BLE traffic in order to recover the MAC address and account pairing key.
+Since the blinds are paired to your MySmartBlinds account, you will need to sniff or scan the BLE traffic in order to recover the MAC address and account pairing key.
 Once you have this data, you can use this library either to complement or replace the MySmartBlinds app.

 ### External adjustments
 The BLE protocol (as of firmware version 2.0) does not include state read-back